mludovici/FakerJSGenerator/README.md

 # FakerJSGenerator
-A quick way to generate mockup data, based on the fakerJs Library
+A quick way to generate mockup data, based on the fakerJs Library.
+This can generate predefined objects for Person, Company, Payments and Products json data in a web view.

-## As alternative, try it out here:
+## As alternative, you can try it out here:
 https://mludovici.github.io/FakerJSGenerator/

 ## Installation